Pie Chart in Power BI

 As we can see above, we have plenty of formatting options.
 We will show you one of those in detail.

-- Legend: This is nothing but we have each slice in different colors and each color represents different Regions, to see which color represents which region turn on this feature.
+- Legend: This is nothing, but we have each slice in different colors, and each color represents different Regions to see which color represents which region turns on this feature.

 - When you further click on the down arrow of this option, we can see other formatting options regarding “legends” as “Position, Title, Color, Font, Size, etc…”

 Like this, we have several other formatting options so you can choose each of those and experiment to see its impact.

 - I have made some of the formattings to the pie chart.
 Now it looks like below.

 Note: Power BI Pie Chart file can also be downloaded from the link below, and the final output can be viewed.